Solihull: Canal

 The Grand Union Canal passes across Solihull, coming within 1 mi of the town centre and linking the town to the River Thames in London.
 There are a flight of five locks at Knowle added in the 1930s which are wide enough to allow narrowboats to navigate together, side by side.

 The Stratford-upon-Avon Canal passes through Hockley Heath in the Borough of Solihull.
-Hockley Wharf (now a public house) served the rest of the surrounding Solihull area and beyond.
+Hockley Wharf (now a pub) served the rest of the surrounding Solihull area and beyond.
 Non-perishable goods were unloaded there, including timber, lime, coke, coal, cement, bricks and salt.
 The last commercial load was brought into the wharf on Christmas Eve, 1929.

 Bicycle

 Bicycling in Solihull is popular, and as of March 2021 it was announced that Solihull would benefit from a cycle hire scheme, where residents and visitors would be able to hire bikes from an app on their phone.
 Three free to use cycle repair stations are being installed across the borough, and new cycle lanes added.